 You may have heard of social monitoring.
-Although it is sometimes used interchangeably with listening, it’s not the same thing.
+Although it is sometimes used interchangeably with social listening, it’s not the same thing.

 Monitoring is a lot like investigation where your main goal is to collect information.
 Listening requires further thought to identify opportunities you may not see upon first glance.
 It goes beyond watching and responding to your mentions.
 Instead of simply waiting for people to reference your brand, a good social listener is always actively looking at keywords, interesting topics and competitors – all in the name of building a better relationship with your customer.
 It only takes is a bit of extra time and an ounce of creativity!